 This is a very short guide to using Travis CI with your GitHub hosted code repository.
-If you’re new to continuous integration or would like some more information on what Travis CI does, start with Travis CI for Beginners instead.
+If you’re new to continuous integration or would like some more information on what Travis CI does, start with Core Concepts for Beginners instead.

 To start using Travis CI, make sure you have all of the following: